DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 Setup Our Remote Machines for Jenkins and The Static Server with Vagrant [TODo write the command for starting Vagrant]

-## Manual How to Setup The Architecture of Continues Deliver and Integration
+## Manual How to Setup The Continues Deliver and Integration Technology of Our Choice

 ## Set Up Remote Machines on Digital Ocean
 The pre recusite for this is that you have an account at Digital Ocean (https://www.digitalocean.com)